 FOURTH GRADE CURRICULUM

 In this lesson, students explore how artists can use recycled materials to make unique pieces of work.
-Using newspaper strips, tape, and a whole lot of patience, the fourth graders put their hand strength to the test as they wound strips of the recycled product round and around holding tight tension to create a solid set of cups and bowls.
+Using newspaper strips, tape, and a whole lot of patience, the fourth graders put their hand strength to the test as they coil strips ‘round and ‘round holding tight tension to create a solid set of cups and bowls.

-SPECIAL NOTE - HONORABLE MENTION: This was the first time I have conducted this project.
-While I am of course the teacher, I am also a proud learner in my own classroom.
-I feel it is important to share the following story and praise the student who inspired it.
-His work is the reason I have adjusted this project for the better next year.
+SPECIAL NOTE - HONORABLE MENTION: I feel it is important to share the following story and praise the student who inspired it.
 I was proud to learn from and be awed by his diligence and process.

 During my first year conducting this lesson, the newspaper cups were in the final stages of completion, but a unique fourth grader, Aaron, began his own paper cup mission completely unbeknownst to me at home.
-His method involved cutting large strips of construction paper -- by hand! -- instead of newspaper, and making a variety of his own cups.
-When Aaron came to me with over half a dozen "pucks" ready to be molded into "cup" form, truly it was hard to keep back tears I was so proud and surprised.
-He not only used free time for creative practices, but he applied his own technique and ideas to expand on a subject I had taught, thusly teaching me a better approach to this project.
-The final products varied in size, shape, and color and I must say, his method of using single strips instead of bunches of newspaper strips all at once, was more manageable for this age group.
-I have indeed decided that next year -- while the recycled aspect is really neat -- I should start this project with the single colorful strips, and allow students the opportunity to use the newspaper once they become comfortable with the technique.
+His method involved cutting large strips of construction paper (by hand!) and making a variety of his own cups.
+When Aaron came to me with over half a dozen "pucks" ready to be molded into "cups", truly it was hard to keep back tears I was so proud and surprised.
+He not only used free time for creative practices, but he applied his own technique and ideas to expand on a subject I had taught.
 Aaron seemed to work backwards -- he mastered the difficult task and then, in a production business-style mindset, used materials the most accessible to him and spent hours creating for a small business, that I hope is flourishing, as well as gifts for others.
 It is because of Aaron that I now present construction paper strips alongside newspaper strips for students to choose from.

 Aaron continued coming to the art room before school, and during the day to continue working on his cups until the very last half-day of school.
-I even gave him a bunch of construction paper to continue work over the summer and not 40 minutes later he had already created another one--this borderline beats my own speed!
+I even gave him a bunch of construction paper to continue work over the summer and not 40 minutes later he had already created another one!
 This young guy is a learner, a teacher and explorer.
 I was lucky to have such an exemplary student during my first year of teaching.
-He deserves the utmost of honorable mention.
+He deserves the utmost of praise for his dedication and effort.
 Kudos Aaron.
 And thank you!

 RADIAL RELIEF SCULPTURES

-It was time to take our flat-to-form theme of fourth grade to the next level.
 With these partial 3D relief sculptures, students learned how to manipulate 2D material into 3D forms using origami paper folding techniques.
-With just three simple folds, students were given complete autonomy with their designs -- the only requirement: symmetry.
-They were so spectacular that I kept them decorated around the art room for the entire year!
+With three simple folds, students were given complete autonomy with their designs -- the only requirement: radial symmetry.

 WINTER VALUE LIGHTS